keselj/keselj/README.md

 # Hi there! 👋 I'm Milan

-I'm a self-taught passionate FrontEnd developer.
+I'm a FrontEnd developer.

-Technologies that are my primary focus are:
+Languages that are my primary focus are:
   - HTML/CSS
   - JavaScript
   - React